 One of our teams strengths is leveraged negotiations with the existing vendors while they fully understand and respect that we have the purchasing power with other vendors to get equal or better rates.
 This negotiating leverage enables us to first evaluate current providers and vendors and then, if necessary, go into the marketplace to get competing pricing and services.
 The bottom line is the best price and contract for you.

 The process used in Health and Welfare vendor selection includes (1) prioritizing selection criteria, (2) identifying target vendors, (3) proposal analysis, and (4) vendor negotiations.
 We will evaluate the four critical components of a healthcare plan: access to network providers, cost of the plan, quality management and administration.

 Vendor performance is increasingly important as health care costs continue to rise at unacceptable levels, and we have a two-step philosophy about insurer/vendor marketing’s.
-The first step is to be initially sure the City of Fort Worth currently is with the best insurer/vendor, which we’ll determine based on:
+The first step is to be initially sure our client is currently is with the best insurer/vendor, which we’ll determine based on:

 • Your satisfaction with the incumbent;

-• Trion’s analysis of current performance and costs relative to its deep and broad knowledge of the marketplace; and, if appropriate,
+• Our financial underwriters provide a full analysis of current performance and costs relative to its deep and broad knowledge of the marketplace; and, if appropriate,

 • The completion of comprehensive insurer/vendor marketing.

 Competition and the fear of losing business or hope of gaining new business are often the greatest motivators to best-practice performance.
 At the same time, changing an insurer/vendor is typically disruptive and costly, so Trion favors the incumbent relationship—as long as it is equal to or better than the competition.